Some critics view Trump's behavior as unchristian. His conservative Christian supporters see a hero - ExBulletin

 Certain accomplishments during Trump’s presidency, including appointments that shifted the Supreme Court to the right, have bolstered that support.
 He is now the clear frontrunner for the 2024 Republican presidential nomination, even after he was recently convicted of sexually abusing a New York woman in 1996 and indicted in a criminal case related to silent payments to a porn actress.

-Robert Jeffress, pastor of an evangelical megachurch in Dallas, has been a strong Trump supporter since his first presidential campaign and even backs him as rivals like South Carolina Sen. Tim Scott and former Vice President Mike Pence tout their Christian faith.
+Robert Jeffress, pastor of an evangelical megachurch in Dallas, has been a staunch Trump supporter since his first presidential campaign and remains by his side even as rivals like South Carolina Sen. Tim Scott and former Vice President Mike Pence tout their Christian faith.

 Conservative Christians continue to overwhelmingly support Donald Trump because of his biblical policies, not his personal piety, Jeffress told The Associated Press via email.
 They’re smart enough to know the difference between choosing a president and choosing a pastor.